lukfor/imputationbot/docs/instances.md

 ## Update instance

-If a API Token is expired, the `update-instance` command can be used to update the token;
+If a API Token is expired, the `update-instance` command can be used to update the token:

 ```sh
 imputationbot update-instance [<ID> <TOKEN>]